VilleKrumlinde/zgameeditor/Docs/ZApplication.md

 @dt @anchor ZApplicationEscapeToQuit EscapeToQuit
 @dd Uncheck this to disable user pressing Escape key to quit your application.
 On Android, the Back menu button is used to quit the application.

+@dt UseStencilBuffer
+@dd Set this to use OpenGL stencil buffer.
+This may be useful if your application or a used external library needs it.
+If not, it is better to leave it unchecked.
+The @ref PreviewWindow uses stencil buffer always.

 @dt ViewportX, ViewportY
 @dd Read only.
 X and Y position of viewport in application window.